 How do you judge whether your puppy is adapting well to this diet change?

-Observe your pup’s poop and behaviour.
-If its poop doesn’t become runny after the first two days of the puppy-adult mix, you can increase the adult food portion by another quarter and reduce the puppy food portion accordingly.
+Observe your pup’s stool and behaviour.
+If its stool doesn’t become runny after the first two days of the puppy-adult mix, you can increase the adult food portion by another quarter and reduce the puppy food portion accordingly.

 If your puppy vomits or looks unsettled after the first session of food mix, that is a sign it is having a hard time adjusting to its new food.
 You shouldn’t revert to 100% puppy food because of this.